TobyCeballos/odin_docs/docs/miscellaneous/search.md

 # Quick Search

-The Quick Search interface is a quick way to navigate around in Frappe Books.
+The Quick Search interface is a quick way to navigate around in OdinPOS.
 To activate it you can click on the search button in the header:

 ![Quick Search Bar](./images/search-bar.png)